On Radicality, and Closing the 2019 Whitney Biennial

 Nevertheless, an argument could be made that Biennial artists this year have had their radicality, their political correctness, the meaningfulness of their works, and their personal intentions as a group held to a higher standard than any other American Biennial in recent memory.

-In this Biennial, not only are the artists responsible for explaining the meaningfulness of their work to a white-centered art media landscape, but they are also responsible for rectifying the makeup of the museum’s board.
+In this Biennial, not only are the artists responsible for explaining the meaningfulness of their work to a white-centered art media landscape, but they are also responsible for rectifying the make-up of the museum’s board.
 It’s hard for me to make artists who have long been left out of the conversation accountable for the institutionalization of criminals on museum boards.
 How can you be left out of the conversation and accountable for it at the same time?
-How can this be the most impactful and least meaningful Biennial?
+How can this be both the most impactful and least meaningful Biennial?

 Lyndsy Welgos is the founder and the director of Topical Cream 501(c)(3).